RyanOatmeal/RyanOatmeal/README.md

 I just use the modal text editor in a terminal.
 So the exact package I might be using at any time doesn't matter.
-I'm happy usuing any of the following:
+I'm happy usuing either of the following:
 - https://www.vim.org/
 - https://neovim.io/
-- https://www.gnu.org/software/emacs/ with evil mode enabled
-- https://code.visualstudio.com/ with the vim plugin
-- and so on...

 ### tmux